 Be it known that the President, by virtue of the authority vested in him and upon the recommendation of the Advisory Council, confers membership in the Order of Military Medical Merit on (rank and name of inductee), who through dedicated application of talent, effort and spirit has made significant exemplary contributions to the United States Army Medical Department.
 Given under my hand this (day) of (month and year).
 Signed (name of O2M3 President), Colonel, US Army Retired, President, Order of Military Medical Merit.

-If you have any questions, or require assistance, please contact the Order's administrative office by writing to the Order or by calling DSN 471-8455, or commercial (210) 221-8455.
+If you have any questions, or require assistance, please contact the Order's administrative officer by email, writing to the Order or by calling DSN 471-6008, or commercial (210) 221-6008.